-The second edition of the Pakistan Super League, a t20 tournament involving Pakistani and overseas cricketers, will be held in the early part of 2017 and will be hosted in Abu Dhabi, Sharjah and Dubai.
+Latest Pakistan Super League Betting Tips placed here.
+The third edition of the Pakistan Super League, a t20 tournament involving Pakistani and overseas cricketers, will be held in the early part of 2018 and will be hosted in Abu Dhabi, Sharjah and Dubai with Pakistan expected to play a part in hosting it as well.
 The latest Pakistan Super League betting odds & a few tips and predictions can be found below once the tournament details are revealed.

 Islamabad United were the winners of the first ever edition of Pakistan Super League, having won the title after beating the Quetta Gladiators by six wickets in the final of the competition.
 Batting first, the Gladiators seemed to have made a reasonable score of 174 for seven but Dwayne Smith smashed a 51-ball 73 to guide United home to the first title.

 Ravi Bopara was adjudged the man-of-the-tournament for his excellent all-round showing with the bat and ball.
 He was also the PSL’s second-highest scorer with 329 runs.
 Umar Akmal ended at the top of the run-scoring charts with 335 runs while Andre Russell’s 16 wickets was the most in the competition.

 The Pakistan Super League, or the PSL as it’s called, has had a couple of aborted attempts at starts.
 The first time it was to begin was when Zaka Ashraf was the chairman of the PCB and the second time it happened was under Najam Sethi.